Bcu.Cict.CmsApi.Entities.Content.Corporate.Content.MediaItem?.AlternativeText

 I left teaching with the intention of training as a helicopter pilot in the Army, but two weeks into my training, I realised it wasn’t the right path for me.
 So, I completely changed direction and moved to Los Angeles, working for a small AI start-up who were willing to take a chance on me.
 I was a decent programmer thanks to my degree, but I hadn’t worked in industry yet.
 They gave me that first opportunity, and it made all the difference.

 That first role opened the door to Silicon Valley, and I ended up working in Mountain View, right in the middle of everything.
+I worked for Sam Altman, who went on to found OpenAI!
 Facebook, Google, Apple were all right there.
 Instagram launched while I was living there.
 It was an incredible time to be around.

 Back then, talking to a computer to book a ticket or check a bank balance was cutting-edge.
 Now it’s completely normal, but at the time it felt like the future.

-Whilst I was there, I co-founded America’s first insect farming technology company, designing automated systems to raise crickets as a sustainable protein source.
+After the company I worked at was sold, I co-founded America’s first insect farming technology company, designing automated systems to raise crickets as a sustainable protein source.
 It was ambitious and fascinating, but also really hard.
 After several years, we just weren’t making enough money to sustain it.
-I made the difficult decision to step away, but it wasn’t a failure - it taught me resilience and how to build things from the ground up.
+I made the difficult decision to step away, but it wasn’t a failure - it taught us resilience and how to build things from the ground up.

 I ended up working for Google, as a Developer Advocate their Dialogflow product, and so I became a public face for technology.
 I was standing on stages, working in Google’s TV studios, even getting coaching from acting coaches; it was completely different to anything I’d done before.